open/close all folders

 - Line-of-Sight Name: To avoid Xykon blasting him for giving him a long, complicated name, he uses "Redcloak" to introduce himself to the sorcerer when they first met.

-- The Goblin Behind the Lich: All that kowtowing and submissiveness to Xykon?
+- The Man Behind the Man: Well, the Goblin Behind the Lich.
+All that kowtowing and submissiveness to Xykon?
 Redcloak's just manipulating the lich in his own way by subtly guiding Xykon in the direction he wants.